Some results and problems on tournament structure: Two conjectures of Harutyunyan et al.

 It is not easy to think of tournaments with arbitrarily large domination number such that there is some tournament not contained in them.
 For instance: \begin{itemize} \item A uniformly random tournament probably has large domination number, but it also probably contains every small tournament. \item Let $q\ge 3$ be a prime congruent to 3 modulo 4.
 The {\em Paley tournament} has vertex set the element set of the field $\mathcal{F}_q$, in which $y$ is adjacent from $x$ if $x-y$ is a square.
 It was shown by Graham and Spencer~\cite{graham} that the Paley tournament has domination number at least $\Omega(\log q)$.
 But Chung and Graham~\cite{chung} showed that for every tournament $H$, if $q$ is large enough then the Paley tournament contains $H$. \item Take $2k-1$ linear orderings of the same set $V$, and make a tournament with vertex set $V$ where $v$ is adjacent from $u$ if $v$ is later than $u$ in at least $k$ of the orderings.
 This is called a {\em $k$-majority tournament}.
 Alon, Brightwell, Kierstead, Kostochka and Winkler~\cite{kmajority} showed that there are $k$-majority tournaments with domination number at least $\Omega(k/ \log k) $.
 But every tournament is a $k$-majority tournament if $k$ is large enough. \end{itemize}

 Unlike chromatic number, domination number is not monotone; let us define the {\em subdomination number} of a tournament to be the maximum of the domination number of all subtournaments.
+(This is called {\em hereditary domination number} in~\cite{aboulker}.)
 The first conjecture \ref{bigandsmalldom} would imply that we can show that subdomination number is big (when it is) with a constant-time non-deterministic algorithm.
-More exactly, for all $k$ there exists $K$, such that if the subdomination number of $G$ is at least $K$, one can demonstrate with a non-deterministic algorithm (with constant running time if $k$ is fixed) that its subdomination number is at least $k$.
+More exactly, for all $k$ there exists $K$, such that if the subdomination number of $T$ is at least $K$, one can demonstrate with a non-deterministic algorithm (with constant running time if $k$ is fixed) that its subdomination number is at least $k$.
 This would be a very nice thing to have, not necessarily via \ref{bigandsmalldom}.

 One can show that domination number is small (when it is), just by exhibiting a small dominating set.
 But can we show that subdomination number is small (when it is)?
-Is it true that for all integers $k\ge 0$ there exists $K$, and a poly-time algorithm when $k$ is fixed, that would decide either that $G$ has subdomination number at most $K$ or that $G$ has subdomination number at least $k$?
+Is it true that for all integers $k\ge 0$ there exists $K$, and a poly-time algorithm when $k$ is fixed, that would decide either that $T$ has subdomination number at most $K$ or that $T$ has subdomination number at least $k$?
 More plausibly, is there a non-deterministic poly-time algorithm that would do this?

-There are many other basic questions about domination number and rebels that we cannot answer; for instance the following three: \begin{thm} For all $c\ge 0$, there exists $d\ge 0$ such that if a tournament $G$ has $\dom(G)\ge d$, then it has a subtournament whose reverse has domination number at least $c$. \end{thm} This is trivially true when $c=2$, but we cannot even prove it when $c=3$.
-It would imply the following, an analogue of \ref{outnbrs} for subdomination number (the analogue for domination number is false, as we saw in \ref{subadd}): \begin{thm} For all integers $c\ge 0$ there exists $d\ge 0$ such that for every tournament $G$ with subdomination number at least $d$, there exists $v\in V(G)$ such that $G[N^+(v)]$ has subdomination number at least $c$. \end{thm} \ref{backdom} would also imply: \begin{thm} If $H$ is a rebel, then the reverse of $H$ is a rebel. \end{thm}
+There are many other basic questions about domination number and rebels that we cannot answer; for instance the following three: \begin{thm} For all $c\ge 0$, there exists $d\ge 0$ such that if a tournament $T$ has $\dom(T)\ge d$, then it has a subtournament whose reverse has domination number at least $c$. \end{thm} This is trivially true when $c=2$, but we cannot even prove it when $c=3$.
+It would imply the following, an analogue of \ref{outnbrs} for subdomination number (the analogue for domination number is false, as we saw in \ref{onedomout}): \begin{thm} For all integers $c\ge 0$ there exists $d\ge 0$ such that for every tournament $T$ with subdomination number at least $d$, there exists $v\in V(T)$ such that $T[N^+(v)]$ has subdomination number at least $c$. \end{thm} (This conjecture also appears in~\cite{aboulker}.) \ref{backdom} would also imply: \begin{thm} If $H$ is a rebel, then the reverse of $H$ is a rebel. \end{thm}